Mentoring the Next Generation of Explorers

-Heading up each program is a team of talented, dynamic trip leaders who have extensive experience in the field and love working with high school students.
-With no more than nine students to every leader, we'll have the freedom to break into teams to pursue our On Assignment and community service projects.
-Here are a few of our outstanding trip leaders who may accompany you on a National Geographic Student Expedition.
+Heading up each program is a team of talented, dynamic trip leaders who have extensive experience in the field — and love working with students.
+With no more than nine students to every leader, we’ll have the freedom to break into small teams and explore your interests.

 A conservation biologist, photographer, and educator, Brett has worked and traveled extensively through Asia, Oceania, the Americas and the Middle East.
 In 2014, Brett received a Rapid Ocean Conservation grant from the Waitt Foundation to spend several months in Fiji producing the multimedia project, “Kia Over There,” highlighting traditional Fijian fishermen and the environmental challenges they face.
 Previously, he has worked as a marine science instructor for the Mission Bay Aquatic Center and a staff photographer for the Joshua Wilderness Institute.
 Brett holds certifications as a PADI divemaster, Wilderness First Responder and American Red Cross Waterfront Lifeguard.